Alicehappy/alice-zou-capstone-fire-fish-game-api/README.md

 ### APIs

-    •A backend API to handle score submissions
+    •Backend APIs to handle score submission, and top scores retrieval •A backend API to handle save user
-    •APIs to handle generate default sentence for one, two and three animals in three categories •APIs to save the customized text input for one, two and three animals •APIs to save the customized text input for one, two and three animals •APIs to retrieve the list of customized text input for one, two and three animals
+    •APIs to handle save story and retrieve a list of stroies

 ### Sitemap